Author citation (zoology): Identity of the author(s)

-The identity of the author had long been a matter of dispute and of secondary importance.
-In the first attempt to provide international rules for zoological nomenclature in 1895, the author was defined as the author of the scientific description, and not as the person who provided the name (published or unpublished), as had been usual practice in various animal groups before.
-This had the result that in some disciplines, for example in malacology, most taxonomic names had to change their authorship because they had been attributed to persons who never published a scientific work.
+In the first attempt to provide international rules for zoological nomenclature in 1895, the author was defined as the author of the scientific description, and not as the person who provided the name (published or unpublished), this was the usual practice in the nomenclature of various animal groups before.
+As a result, some disciplines such as malacology required a change in authorship regarding their taxonomic names as they had been attributed to persons who had never published a scientific work.

-This new rule was however not sufficiently accurate and did not provide an exact guide, so in the following decades taxonomic practice continued to diverge among disciplines and authors.
-The ambiguous situation led a member of the ICZN Commission in 1974 to provide an interpretation of Art.
-50 of the second edition of the Code (effective since 1961), where the author had been defined as "the person who first publishes a scientific name in a way that satisfies the criteria of availability", an interpretation following which this should be seen as largely being restricted to providing a description or diagnosis.
+This new rule was not sufficiently precise, so in the following decades, taxonomic practice continued to diverge among disciplines and authors.
+The ambiguity led a member of the ICZN Commission in 1974 to provide a more clear interpretation in the second edition of the Code (effective since 1961).
+Here, a suggestion was made that the author is defined as the individual who "publishes the name and the qualifying conditions...or equally clearcut attribution of name and description".

-Currently most (but not all) taxonomists accept this view and restrict authorship for a taxonomic name to the person who wrote the textual scientific content of the original description.
-The author of an image is not recognized as co-author of a name, even if the image was the only base provided for making the name available.
+The current view among some taxonomists restricts authorship for a taxonomic name to the person who wrote the textual scientific content of the original description.
+The author of an image is not recognized as a co-author of a name, even if the image was the only basis provided for making the name available.

-The author is usually the author of the work, but sometimes new zoological names were not established by that author.

-If a true author of a written text is not directly recognizable in the original publication, she or he is not the author of a name (but the author of the work is).
+If a true author of a written text is not directly recognizable in the original publication, they are not the author of a name (but the author of the work is).
 The text could actually be written by a different person.
 Some authors have copied text passages from unpublished sources without acknowledging them.
 In Art.
-50.1.1 all these persons are excluded from the authorship of a name, if they were not explicitly mentioned in the work itself for being the responsible persons for making a name available.
+50.1.1 all these persons are excluded from the authorship of a name if they were not explicitly mentioned in the work itself as being the responsible persons for making a name available.

 Most taxonomists also accept Art.
 50.1.1 that the author of a cited previously published source, from which text passages were copied, is not acknowledged as the author of a name.

-Not all taxonomists seem to know this, and there are traditions in some animal groups (for example in fish nomenclature) where the "true" author of a work is still occasionally cited in the name of a species ("Walbaum (ex Klein), 1792").